yohhoy/av1parser/README.md

 [AOM(Alliance of Open Media)][aom]'s [AV1 video codec bitstream][av1-spec] parser.

-The program read AV1 bistreams, parse header-level syntax elements, and analyze high-level structure of coded video sequence.
+The program reads AV1 bitstreams, parses header-level syntax elements, and analyzes the high-level structure of the coded video sequence.

 This project is not intended to decode video frames.